 Are you a Rockwell Naturopath?

-You may be getting asked that a lot if you go into the field of traditional naturopathy because our goal is to help co-create the most talented traditional naturopaths and certified holistic health practitioners in the world.
+You may be getting asked that a lot if you go into the field of traditional naturopathy because people know we help produce and co-create the most talented traditional naturopaths and certified holistic health practitioners in the world.

 A traditional naturopath is someone educated in alternative and complementary healing modalities, known collectively as holistic medicine or natural health.